5-A solved problem for Load combination.

 The fourth combination is 1.2D+1.0W+0.50 (Lr or S or R)+f1L =1.20*109+1.00*0+0.50(20)+0.50*46=1.2*190+33=163.80 kips.

-The corresponding combination for the cases from 5 to 7 is shown in the slide.
+The corresponding combination for cases 5-7 is shown on the slide.

 The fifth combination is 1.2D+1.0 E+f1L+0.20 S